 In 1994 St. Luke's Medical Center suffered a major setback when it lost its contract to treat Kaiser Permanente patients, which represented 30% of their patient population, and as a result laid off 213 workers in January.
 In July of that year it entered into an agreement with BLUE CROSS & BLUE SHIELD OF OHIO that would give the insurance company a controlling interest in the hospital, while allowing the hospital to accept patients from Blue Cross & Blue Shield's "Super Blue" health management plan and take advantage of the insurance company's management and information systems.
 In 1995 St. Luke's Medical Center had 474 beds, and remained a major teaching and research hospital.

-In 2013, renovations were completed at the former St. Luke's Hospital building which included low-income housing for seniors, a Boys and Girls Club, a K-8th charter schools, a health clinic, and office space.
+In 2013, renovations were completed at the former St. Luke's Hospital building which included low-income housing for seniors, a Boys and Girls Club, a K-8 charter school, a health clinic, and office space.

 Pacini, Lauren R. The Ever-Whirling Winds of Change: The Story of St. Luke's Hospital, 1894-2014 (WRHS with the cooperation of Artography Press, 2014).